-Child protection statement
+Child protection statement 6

-Policy statement and principals
+Policy statement and principals 7

-Policy aims4
+Policy aims 7

-Terminology
+Terminology 8

-Safeguarding legislation and guidance5
+Safeguarding legislation and guidance 8

-Roles and Responsibilities
+Section 2 Roles and Responsibilities

+Introduction 9

-The local committee:
+The local committee: 10

-The Headteacher:
+The Headteacher: 11

-The Designated Safeguarding Lead:7
+The Designated Safeguarding Lead: 12

-The deputy designated safeguarding person(s):8
+The deputy designated safeguarding person(s): 13

-All School Staff:
+All School Staff: 13

-Confidentiality9
+Visitors and Contractors 15

+Section 3: Principles and guidance

-Good practice guidelines and staff code of conduct10
+Good practice guidelines and staff code of conduct 18

-Abuse of position of trust
+Abuse of position of trust 18

-Children who may be particularly vulnerable11
+Children who may be particularly vulnerable 18

-Missing children
+Missing childrenError!
+Bookmar k not defined.

-Helping children to keep themselves safe12
+Helping children to keep themselves safe 20

-Support for those involved in a child protection issue12
+Support for those involved in a child protection issue 20

-Complaints procedure
+Complaints procedure 20

-Whistleblowing if you have concerns about a colleague13
+Whistleblowing if a member of staff has concerns about a colleagu ue21

-Allegations against staff
+Allegations against staff 21

-Staff training

 Safer recruitment

-Regulated Activity
+Regulated Activity 24

-Volunteers15
+Volunteers 24

-Supervised volunteers
+Supervised volunteers 25

-Contractors or Consultants
+Contractors or Consultants 25

-Site security
+Site security 25

-Extended school and off-site arrangements15
+Extended school and off-site arrangements

-Photography and images16
+Photography and images

-Online Safety

-Staff/pupil relationships

-Child protection procedures

-Recognising abuse

-Four categories of abuse

-Physical abuse

-Emotional abuse

-Sexual abuse